 - Quaint Garden of Morning Calm tea room

 During the Autumn and Winter months, the Garden of Morning Calm often hosts an illuminations festival.
 At this time, the entire garden is illuminated by hundreds of twinkling lights and displays.

 You can explore the garden in about two hours.
 You can find all of the amenities that you may possibly need here.

 In the heart of the garden, you will find a tearoom where you can enjoy various light snacks and beverages.
 You will also find numerous vendors lined up at the entrance.
 They sell Korean street food favorites like tteokbokki (spicy rice cakes) and sweet red bean pastries.

 Getting to the Garden of Morning Calm

 It can be tricky to get to the Garden of Morning Calm by public transport.
-The easiest way to get there is to either drive, or visit the garden as part of an organised tour.
+The easiest way to get there is to either drive or visit the garden as part of an organized tour.

-Numerous Korean tour companies like this one often run excursions to the garden from Seoul.
+Numerous Korean tour companies often run excursions to the garden from Seoul.
 They typically include nearby Nami Island and Petite France in their itinerary.

-If you do decide to head to the garden by public transport, you have two options: by train or by bus.
+If you do decide to head to the garden by public transport, you have two options.
+You can travel by train or by bus.